About SLU LAW

 Do you offer application fee waivers?

 Yes.
 SLU LAW does grant fee waivers on a case-by-case basis.
+Please call us if you would like a fee waiver.
 Fee waivers are automatically granted to those who receive a fee waiver through LSAC.

 Are there character and fitness and other qualifications for admission to the Bar?